A trip to the ballot box caused CAN’s John-Paul Danon to consider how locals can get a say in council decisions when they’re not really being asked.

 And keep the conversation going year-round.
 True engagement with residents is a long-term commitment.
 Another award-winning agency, Digikind, has been helping to build and strengthen communities and get them engaging with their local businesses first online during the pandemic, and now offline, with residents themselves as advocates.

-Contact John-Paul Danon to chat about how digital ads can boost your consultation and other public sector campaigns.
-We are also currently working with Cadence Innova to offer councils a one-stop consultation solution.
+Contact us to chat about how digital ads can boost your public consultations and other public sector campaigns.